-Fee Code: GPA General Permit: TXR150000 1 Check or · Money Order No ere to enter text
+Fee Code: GPA General Permit: TXR150000

+- 1. Check or Money Order No:

 - 2. Amount of Check/Money Order:

 - 3. Date of Check or Money Order:

 - 4. Name on Check or Money Order:

 - 5. NOI Information:

 If the check is for more than one NOI, list each Project or Site (RE) Name and Physical Address exactly as provided on the NOI.
 Do not submit a copy of the NOI with this form, as it could cause duplicate permit application entries!